 · Med Advantage Medicare replacement plans, except AARP and Humana

 · Medicaid, including commercial Medicaid providers.
 (Medicaid PCN does not provide coverage for care provided by specialists.)

 · University of Utah Health Plans (all plans)

 · Other plans (please call to verify participation)

-· Please note that we do not participate with AARP Medicare Complete HMO, or Humana Medicare Advantage or commercial plans, or SelectValue.
-AARP Med Advantage PPO and supplemental and Humana Medicare supplement plans are accepted.
+· Please note that we do not participate with AARP Medicare Complete HMO, Humana Medicare Advantage or commercial plans, or SelectValue.
+All Med Advantage supplemental plans are accepted.

 Therapies used in the treatment of cancer and blood disorders can be extremely costly.
 Your physician purchases the drugs used in your treatment in advance, then bills your insurance.
 While insurance companies generally pay much of your treatment costs, they do not always pay all of them.
 They pay only for covered services less any copays, coinsurance and deductibles you are contractually obligated to pay and which we are contractually obligated to collect.
 Sometimes this can leave patients or their estates with large balances owed to Utah Hematology Oncology PC.